ValerieVirt/english-for-designers/03-Portfolios/Case-study.md

 ---

-## Tools Used
+## Tools
-- Adobe Illustrator
+To create the logo and choose the right typography, I used Adobe Illustrator – it’s precise and flexible.
-- Adobe InDesign
+For the website design, I worked in Figma.
+It helped me build a clean and easy-to-use layout.
-- Figma
+I used Photoshop to finish high-quality visuals, and Adobe InDesign to keep all printed materials like programs and posters consistent.
-- Photoshop
+I really enjoy working in InDesign – it’s my favorite!